nebulou5/UE4-VisualAssist-Snippets/README.md

 # UE4-VisualAssist-Snippets
-A personal record of handy visual assist snippets
+A personal record of handy visual assist snippets for Unreal Engine 4.

 uebind
 --------